Getting started with porting

 BlackBerry 10 devices can be separated into two general categories:

 - Full-touch devices: These devices use a touch screen as the only input method.
 They include a virtual keyboard that appears on the screen when keyboard input is required.

-A big advantage with the Native SDK is that you can still work in your favorite environment because the Native SDK works on Windows, Macintosh, and Linux platforms.
+The Native SDK works on Windows, Macintosh, and Linux platforms, so you can work in your favorite environment.
 Ideally, you should pick the platform that the software you want to port compiles on.
-For example, if your application is available for Linux, go ahead and use Linux as your development machine.
-Then, you are basically dealing with the differences between two POSIX compliant operating systems (Linux and BlackBerry 10), along with some additional hardware differences such as touch screens, lack of a physical keyboard, etc.
+For example, if your application is available for Linux, go ahead and use Linux as your development environment.
+Then, you are basically dealing with the differences between two POSIX compliant operating systems (Linux and BlackBerry 10), along with some additional hardware differences such as touch screens, lack of a physical keyboard, and so on.

-After you select an appropriate application to port, it's a good idea to try to compile it on your development machine.
-If you can’t build the project in an environment that supports it, you are unlikely to be successful in porting it to BlackBerry 10.
-Keep in mind that when you eventually compile for BlackBerry 10, you are in fact cross compiling, meaning you are working on a development machine with a certain architecture and runtime environment that is different from the environment that you're building for.
+After you select an appropriate application to port, it's a good idea to try to compile it in your development environment.
+If you can’t build the project in an environment that supports it, you are unlikely to be successful porting it to BlackBerry 10.